oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 **Limitations:** Some scenarios may require legitimate re-transmission of user, QR and authorization data (e.g., retries).
 To prevent the disruption of legitimate scenarios, content filters may use a threshold and allow a limited number of messages with the same QR or user codes to be transmitted before interrupting the delivery of those messages.
 Content filtering may also be fragmented across multiple communications systems and communication channels (e-mail, text messaging, instant messaging or other communication mechanisms), making it harder to detect or interrupt attacks that are executed over multiple channels, unless here is a high degree of integration between content filtering systems.

 ### Detect and Remediate
 The authorization server may be able to detect misuse of the codes due to repeated use as described in [Unique Codes](#Unique_Codes), as an input from a content filtering engine as described in [Content Filtering](#Content_Filtering), or through other mechanisms such as reports from end-users.
 If an authorization server determines that a user code or QR code is being used in an attack it may choose to invalidate all tokens issued in response to these codes and make that information available through a token introspection endpoint (see {{RFC7662}}).
-In addition it may notify resource servers to stop accepting these tokens or to terminate existing sessions associated with these tokens using Continuous Access Evaluation Protocol (CAEP) messages [@CAEP] using the Shared Signals Framework (SSF) [@SSF] framework or an equivalent notification system.
+In addition it may notify resource servers to stop accepting these tokens or to terminate existing sessions associated with these tokens using Continuous Access Evaluation Protocol (CAEP) messages {{CAEP}} using the Shared Signals Framework (SSF) {{SSF}} framework or an equivalent notification system.

 **Limitations:** Detection and remediation requires that resource servers are integrated with security eventing systems or token introspection services.
 This may not always be practical for existing systems and may need to be targeted to the most critical resource services in an environment.